swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 .. note:: A SOAS listing for recipients who are on the **Swiss waiting list** should follow this format and range: RS -[1901-2024]-[0001-9999] (for example, RS-2000-0002).
 For recipients on the *Foreign waiting list*, the SOAS listing ID should follow this format: RF -[1901-2024]-[0001-9999].
 [1901-2024] corresponds to the listing year, [0001-9999] to the current case number.

 .. note:: If the patient dies while on the waiting list, this information should not be entered in the system as it is a clinical data.
 The patient should be left “open” in waiting list.

+.. warning:: Once the patient is registered within STCS, the LDM should write the SOAS_ID, the STCS_ID and the transplantation date on the pre-transplant PSQ.

 Patient Enrollment
 *********************